 Glen Dawson, His Bookstore and Press (At our Bang-Up 70th Anniversary!)

 The U.S. Naval Presence in Baja California, 1846-1909

 Curiosities of the California Desert: Historic, Offbeat, and Forgotten Attractions

 California and the Mexican Revolution

-Dinner Reservations: Dinner reservations cost $35.00 each.
+Dinner Reservations: Our special 70th Anniversary Luncheon costs $50.00 per person.
+If you have not yet received your invitation, please contact Mr. James Macklin, Keeper of the Chips.
+In November, we will resume our usual monthly round-up dinners at $35.00 each.
 Please choose your entrée (beef, chicken, fish, or vegetarian) and make out your check to “Westerners, Los Angeles Corral,” or submit your payment by PayPal no later than one week before the roundup date.
 Walk-ins can be served, but entrée choices will be limited to what is on hand: the “late price” is $40.00.
 Mail your check to: Mr. James Macklin, Keeper of the Chips, 1221 Greenfield Avenue, Arcadia, CA 91006-4148 (Contact him at email@example.com or (626) 446-6411).
 Late reservations or questions may also be addressed to Mr. James Shuttleworth, Registrar, Marks & Brands, via Email: firstname.lastname@example.org, or by telephone (909) 595-6655.